skellis46/slipbox/two women dancing.md

 - the dao of butchering a cow
 - friendship, play and the infinite game

 - what if include Gutenberg section here but deals with modes of production.
 The cat is out of the bag.
-Any gatekeepers of what is and isn't screendance, or what should or shouldn't be are too late.
+Any gatekeepers of what is and isn't screendance (if there ever were any -- the editors of this journal? the curators of screendance festivals?), or what should or shouldn't be are too late.

 This is coming third hand

 > By contrast, the mythical core of culture is that aspect of experience that is not subject to manipulation, because it is prior to our instrumental reasoning about our environment.
-Throughout human civilization, says Kołakowski, people have participated in myth—they may call it "illumination" or "awakening" or something else—as a way of connecting with "nonempirical unconditioned reality."
+Throughout human civilization, says Kołakowski, people have participated in myth -- they may call it "illumination" or "awakening" or something else -- as a way of connecting with "nonempirical unconditioned reality."
 It is something we enter into with our full being, and all attempts to describe the experience in terms of desire, will, understanding, or literal meaning are ways of trying to force the mythological core into the technological core by analyzing and rationalizing myth and pressing it into a logical order.[@jacobs-2019-technopoly p.3]

 ### Friendship